-September 1, 2023

-Municipal Council City of London c/o Community and Protective Services Committee

-Security Needs for London Cares Homeless Response Services Re:

-Dear Committee Members:

-Over the past few years, the City of London has experienced a dramatic increase in homelessness, putting significant pressure on an already strained system.
+Association canadienne pour la santé mentale Thames Valley Services de santé mentale et de traitement des dépendances September 1, 2023 City of London Municipal Council c/o Community and Protective Services Committee Re: Security needs for London Cares Homeless Response Services Over the past few years, the City of London has experienced a dramatic increase in homelessness, which has placed significant pressure on an already strained system.
 This spring and summer we have experienced the highest level of violence, aggression, and desperation we have ever seen.
 The level of consistent risk our staff are experiencing is unprecedented.

-London Cares operates programming in two brick and mortar locations at 602 Queens Ave. and on Horton St. as well as Street Outreach throughout the city and in encampments.
-London Cares has experienced a significant increase of violence towards staff members, including physical assaults from participants and neighbors in the community involving pepper spray, bear mace, physical assaults, and threats with weapons.

-This level of tension has created unsafe working conditions for staff.
-Without the support of security, they will be forced to stop providing the services.

-Stopping these vital services would be a detriment to the individuals experiencing homelessness as our staff members prioritize support for those most marginalized who have the highest levels of acuity and are often restricted from other services within the community.
-Stopping these vital services will further increase the level of desperation on the streets, leading to an even higher increase in escalation and violence.

-From January 16, 2023 to August 30, 2023, the London Cares Resting Space has supported 752 unique individuals; the service at 602 Queens St has supported 810 unique individuals.
+London Cares operates programming in two locations at 602 Queens Ave and on Horton St. as well as through Street Outreach throughout the city and in encampments.
+London Cares has experienced a significant increase of violence towards staff members including physical assaults from participants and neighbors in the community including pepper spray, bear mace, physical assaults and threats with weapons.
+This level of tension has created unsafe working conditions for staff; and without the support of security, they will be forced to stop providing the services.
+Stopping these vital services would be a detriment to the individuals they support which prioritizes those most marginalized, with the highest levels of acuity who are often restricted from other services within the community.
+Stopping these vital services will further increase the level of desperation on the streets, leading to an even higher increase of escalation and violence.
+From January 16 2023 to August 30 2023, the London Cares Resting Space has supported 752 unique individuals, and the service at 602 Queens St has supported 810 unique individuals.
 Approximately 25% of these individuals are restricted from other services in the community.

-Having security available not only protects both staff and clients but has deterred criminal activity both on the property and in the surrounding neighbourhood, and it also reduces noise complaints, especially in the overnight hours.
-Being trained in trauma informed service delivery and naloxone has literally saved lives.

-Without the support of security, vital services will be lost at a time when London is at the peak of a crisis and working diligently to transform into the new Health and Homelessness whole of Community Response.

-As the new system comes online, the need for protective services will decrease.
-Until then we believe it is essential to continue to protect the staff and the clientele, thereby reducing the criminal activity in the surrounding neighbourhood for the betterment of all.
+Having security available not only protects both staff and clients, but has led to deterring criminal activity, both on the property and in the immediately surrounding neighbourhood.
+It also reduces noise complaints especially in the overnight hours.
+Having security who are trained in trauma informed service delivery and naloxone has literally saved lives.
+Without the support of security, vital services will be lost at a time when London is at the peak of a crisis and working diligently to transform to the new Health and Homelessness whole of Community Response.
+As the new system comes on line the need for protective services will decrease.
+Until then we believe it is essential to continue to protect the staff, the clientele and reduce the criminal activity in the surrounding neighbourhood for the betterment of all.
+As an organization who has also seen the need for security in providing safe and responsive services, CMHA Thames Valley Addiction and Mental Health Service's fully supports a response to the security needs of London Cares.
+Sincerely, Beth Mitchell, Ph.D., C.Psych.
+Co-Chief Executive Officer Beth Mitchell Beth.mitchell@cmhatv.ca Linda Sibley, BA Sociology, CBS Diploma Co-Chief Executive Officer Linda.sibley@cmhatv.ca 200 Queens Ave, Suite 260, London ON, N6A 1J3 Tel: 519-673-3242 Fax: 519-673-1022 www.cmhatv.ca

-Sincerely,

-Mike McMahon Executive Director

-A. U. When